E-commerce

 Shopify: themes, sections, and customization

-On Shopify, the theme structures the layout (sections, blocks) while remaining constrained by platform best practices; see Qstomy integration on Shopify to extend the site with an assistant aligned with the design.
+On Shopify, the theme structures the layout (sections, blocks) while remaining constrained by platform best practices; see the Qstomy integration on Shopify to extend the site with an assistant aligned with the design.

-The Shopify: themes documentation describes customization and the editor.
+The Shopify themes documentation describes customization and the editor.

 Apps